-The acquired climate data obtained for this assessment will be made a variable to Council and will provide a very useful resource for Council in the preparation and review of LCAs in the future.
+The acquired climate data obtained for this assessment is available to Council and will provide a very useful resource for Council in the preparation and review of LCAs in the future.
 Monthly 70th percentile rainfall and average evapotranspiration data is available for the majority of the unsewered localities and towns/settlements from Council for input into monthly water balances as part of a site specific LCA.